 Determine your puppy’s heart has stopped by listening with your ear flat to her side directly behind the left elbow, or feel the place with the flat of your hand.
 If you still can’t tell for sure, use the blink test.
 Tap her closed eyelid.
 Even unconscious pups will blink unless the heart has stopped, so if there’s no movement, start CPR immediately.

-The size of the puppy and his body conformation rules how you administer CPR.
-For puppies under 20 pounds, perform the cardiac pump technique with compressions over the heart.
+The size of the pet and his body conformation rules how you administer CPR.
+For cats and dogs under 15 pounds, perform the cardiac pump technique with compressions over the heart.
 That squeezes the motionless heart so that it pumps blood.
-Veterinarians recommend 100 to 120 compressions each minute, of 1/3rd to 1/2 of the chest width, according to the latest veterinary guidelines.
+Veterinarians recommend 100 to 120 compressions each minute, of 1/3rd to 1/2 of the chest width.
 It’s also highly recommended to perform CPR in 2-minute cycles, and switch who does the compressor in each cycle, so you don’t wear yourself out.

-- Find the heart by flexing your pup’s front left foreleg backwards.
+- Find the heart by flexing your pet’s front foreleg backwards.
 The center of the heart falls directly beneath where the point of the elbow crosses her chest.

 For Pets Over 20 Pounds

-Once the pup weighs more than 20 pounds, the space between the strong ribs and heart interfere with successful compressions.
-So instead, pups this size best benefit from the thoracic pump method.
+Once the pet weighs more than 20 pounds, the space between the strong ribs and heart interferes with successful compressions.
+So instead, use the thoracic pump method.
 When she’s on her side, place your hands over the highest part of the chest and compress.
-That changes the chest cavity interior pressure which can move blood forward.
+That changes the chest cavity interior pressure, which can move blood forward.
 Place one hand flat on her chest, and the other over top of the first hand, and press down 30 to 50 percent.

-Barrel chested puppies like Bulldogs should be placed on their back before compressing the chest.
-Cross her paws over the breast, and kneel with her between your legs—tummy up.
+Place barrel chested dogs and those with pushed-in faces like Bulldogs on their back before compressing the chest.
+Cross her paws over the breast and kneel with her between your legs—tummy up.
 Hold her paws and perform compressions downward directly over the breastbone.